eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 In general, for *n*-D *struct*s, which entries are indexed as
 	[i,j,k, ..., n], the elements are accessed in the following order:
 + increment i only
++ increment i and j
++ increment i, j, and k
+...
++ increment n only

+The fields of a *struct* are enumerated/traversed in order.

 ####	Structure Arrays